Parenting Tips

 - Volunteer together.

-- Encourage service projects based on children’s passions.
+- Encourage service projects based on their passions.

-By integrating Trust, Respect, Independence, Collaboration, and Kindness, parents and educators can help children succeed.
-They can also help them thrive with purpose, integrity, and joy.
+By integrating Trust, Respect, Independence, Collaboration, and Kindness, parents and educators can help children thrive with purpose, integrity, and joy.